muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

-This mode is particularly useful for running before and after the removal of transitive dependencies, as it can be used to detect if the removal of a dependency resulted in the change of a dependency version.
+This mode is particularly useful for running before and after the removal of transitive dependencies, as it can be used to detect if the removal of a dependency resulted in the change of a different dependency's version.
 This can occur because the removal of a transitive dependency results in the dependency being pulled in from another dependency, and the version specified in that dependency may differ from the one previously used.
-To avoid this and therefore mitigate risk when removing transitive dependency, you can run the NuGet Transitive Dependency Finder in `--all` mode prior to removal and after removal as per the recommended procedure above, to ascertain whether any dependencies have changed version.
+To avoid this and therefore mitigate risk when removing transitive dependencies, you can run the NuGet Transitive Dependency Finder in `--all` mode prior to removal and after removal as per the recommended procedure above, to ascertain whether any dependencies have changed version.

 You can also view the full set of command-line options: